-Do you find it difficult to complete tasks in without getting distracted?
-If so, deep work sessions may help you with your productivity.
+Do you find it difficult to complete tasks without getting distracted?
+If so, deep work sessions will help increase your focus and productivity.

-Deep work is a state of productivity where you are able to focus on a demanding task without getting distracted.
-During deep work sessions, your brain processes information quicker and you are in "focus" mode.
+Deep work is a state of productivity where you can focus on a demanding task without getting distracted.
+During deep work sessions, your brain processes information more quickly and you feel like you’re in "focus" mode.

-The first step to reaching a deep work state is to recognize your distractors.
-While completing tasks, what gets you sidetracked?
-Is it a notification on your phone, or stumbling upon a cat video compilation?
-In both cases, it’s important to understand how you get distracted so you can actively prevent it.
+The first step to reaching a state of deep work is to recognize your distractors.
+When trying to complete a task, what sidetracks you?
+Is it a notification on your phone, or a cat video compilation?
+In either case, it’s important to understand what distracts you so you can actively prevent it from happening.

-Creating additional blockers for your distractors isn't the only action you can take to improve your productivity to a deep work state.
-Here are a few tips from Cal Newport's book (Deep Work: Rules for Focused Success in a Distracted World):
+Creating additional blockers for your distractors isn't the only action you can take to improve your productivity and enter a deep work state.
+Here are a few tips from Cal Newport's book—Deep Work: Rules for Focused Success in a Distracted World:

-Do you implement deep work sessions in your schedule?
+Do you use Opal to implement deep work sessions in your schedule?
 Which of these tips work best for you?